giftyemefatechhub/sustainableproject/public/doc/work-with-a-example-python-development-repo.md

 . .venv/bin/activate
 ```

-Remember that you can deactive the venv by just entering the command `deactivate`.
+Remember that you can deactivate the venv by just entering the command `deactivate`.

 Lets stay in the venv and install the needed packages from the file `requirements.txt`.
 The makefile includes a target that does that.